Why centralized financial data improves multi-entity accounting

-Centralization isn’t a buzzword; it’s how finance moves from fixing numbers to advising the business.
-Below is how the shift to a single database works, why the Power Platform matters, and what outcomes finance leaders can expect when they stop managing around silos.
+Below is how the shift to centralized financial management works, why the Power Platform matters, and what outcomes finance leaders can expect when they stop managing around silos.

 The cost of silos in multi-entity accounting

 Silos drain time and confidence.
 Controllers spend hours reconciling systems that never quite agree; month-end becomes a project instead of a process; and analytics arrive too late to change the plan.
-A one-database model replaces that rework with consistent structures and immediate visibility so teams can focus on performance, not plumbing.
+A centralized financial data model replaces that rework with consistent structures and immediate visibility so teams can focus on strategic analysis instead of maintaining disconnected systems.

 - Reconciliations and exports become the “integration layer.”